thuyanduong-flatiron/lecture-starter-code/Mod1/08-Intro-To-Active-Record/README.md

 - Spelling matters :/

 ### ActiveRecord::Base
-- Let's clear out our User class
-  - Now nothing works
-- Let's Inherit from ActiveRecord::Base
-  - Everything works again!
-But how?
-    - Review inheritance
 - you can have both regular instance/class methods with ActiveRecord methods
-- Again, spelling and pluralization matters :/
-- `.plauralize` and `.singularize`

 ### Seed File/Data
 - `rake db:seed` and source code